zeek/zeek/scripts/zeekygen/index.rst

    There's also a custom role to reference any identifier node in the Zeek Sphinx domain that's good for "see alsos", e.g.

-   See also: :zeek:see:`ZeexygenExample::a_var`,
+   See also: :zeek:see:`ZeekygenExample::a_var`,
-   :zeek:see:`ZeexygenExample::ONE`, :zeek:see:`SSH::Info`
+   :zeek:see:`ZeekygenExample::ONE`, :zeek:see:`SSH::Info`

    And a custom directive does the equivalent references:

-   .. zeek:see:: ZeexygenExample::a_var ZeexygenExample::ONE SSH::Info
+   .. zeek:see:: ZeekygenExample::a_var ZeekygenExample::ONE SSH::Info